About Me

 My Approach

-I am a licensed marriage and family therapist practicing couples therapy in Portland Oregon.
+I am a licensed marriage and family therapist, certified in Relational Life Therapy, practicing couples therapy in Portland Oregon.

 As a depth-oriented marriage and family therapist, I work with individuals and couples, specializing in LGBTQ+ relationships.
-My practice integrates psychodynamic, narrative, collaborative, intergenerational, and systemic frameworks, and I am also a Relational Life Therapy (RLT) practitioner
+My practice integrates psychodynamic, narrative, collaborative, intergenerational, and systemic frameworks, and I am also certified in Terry Real’s model, Relational Life Therapy (RLT).

 My therapeutic approach focuses on building relational insight, challenging anti-relational behaviors, and developing self-acceptance and a strong relational skillset.
 My style is warm, direct, and infused with good humor.

-I recognize that the therapeutic relationship exists within a powerful health system, and that identity and social location significantly shape how mental health and illness are experienced and expressed.
-A key aspect of growth, both in my personal life and professional practice, involves deepening our awareness of how societal and core belief systems manifest in the present moment.
+I recognize that the therapeutic relationship exists within a powerful health system and that identity and social location significantly shape how mental health and illness are experienced and expressed.
+A key aspect of growth, both in my personal life and professional practice, involves deepening awareness societal and core belief systems manifest in the present moment, developing

 Specialities

-I primarily work with couples and partners, and specialize in working with LGBTQ+ relationships.
+I specialize in working with LGBTQ+ individuals & relationships.

-Relational Life Therapy is a transformational couples therapy model developed by Terry Real.
+I am trained thru the Relational Life and certified in Relational Life Therapy, a transformational couples therapy model developed by Terry Real.

 Training and Education